Here’s How to Prevent Your Dog from Tearing the Good Knee Ligament After Surgery!

 1. Prolotherapy- great for this; Read this article!

 2. Correct Dietary Issues!
-Supplementation with vitamins and minerals that aid collagen formation.
+Supplement with vitamins and minerals that aid collagen formation.

 3. Pain control and physical therapy in operated leg.